Human Rights in Health and Social Care

 Right to Dignity and Respect

 Upholding the right to dignity and respect during discharge planning creates positive health outcomes and satisfaction.
 Health and social care workers listen to and honour the person and family perspectives and choices, incorporating their knowledge, values, beliefs, and cultural backgrounds into care planning and delivery.
-This approach ensures people and their families are actively involved in discharge planning and care at home.
+This approach ensures people and their families are actively involved in safe discharge planning and care at home.
 For instance, NHS bodies and local authorities ensure that carers and family members are involved in discharge decisions, supporting people to make fully informed decisions where appropriate.

 Multidisciplinary discharge teams and care transfer hubs, comprising professionals from various sectors, work alongside the discharged person and their carer or family to plan the discharge.
 This collaborative approach ensures that all aspects of the person’s needs are addressed, promoting a smooth transition from hospital to home.